-In a comprehensive retrospective comparative investigation, we created two groups of patients from the registry of a single spine surgeon, all in whom had underwent TLIF for the treatment of chronic back pain: a group that had previously undergone LISS (PSG, N=15) and a group that did not (nPSG, N=23).
-Records were independently reviewed and postop PCOQ data, which was collected at an average time-point of 40.4 months, were analyzed which revealed no significant difference between the groups with regard to any of the fusion outcomes: perioperative complications (p=1.0), rate of revision surgery (p=0.55), failure to fuse (there were no pseudoarthroses), and clinical outcomes (P > 0.32).
+In a comprehensive retrospective comparative investigation, we created two groups of patients from the registry of a single spine surgeon, all in whom had undergone TLIF for the treatment of chronic back pain: a group that had previously undergone LISS (PSG, N=15) and a group that did not (nPSG, N=23).
+Records were independently reviewed and postop PCOQ data, which was collected at an average time-point of 40.4 months, were analysed which revealed no significant difference between the groups with regard to any of the fusion outcomes, i.e. peri-operative complications (p=1.0), rate of revision surgery (p=0.55), failure to fuse (there were no pseudoarthroses), and clinical outcomes (P>0.32).

-Patients in the PGS did have significantly worse SF12-PCS at baseline; the significance of this finding is unknown.
-All other preoperative PCOQs were not statistically different at baseline.
+Patients in the PGS had significantly worse SF12-PCS at baseline; the significance of this finding is unknown.
+All other pre-operative PCOQs were not statistically different at baseline.

-It was also interesting that intraoperative findings of perineural fibrosis were not statistically different between the two groups: (PSG, 4/15, 26.7%; nPSG, 1/23, 4.3%); however, this finding was most likely due to the extremely small group sizes.
+It was also interesting that intra-operative findings of perineural fibrosis were not statistically different between the two groups (PSG, 4/15, 26.7 %; nPSG, 1/23, 4.3 %); however, this finding was most likely due to the extremely small group sizes.

-Another interesting finding was that the two patients who necessitated revision surgery in the PSG, happen to be the only two patients who had underwent prior failed IDET.
+Another interesting finding was that the two patients who necessitated revision surgery in the PSG were the only two patients who had undergone prior failed IDET.
 The significance of this finding is unknown.

 Our study was limited by its retrospective design, small cohort, and relatively homogeneously diagnosed patients.
-However, to the best of our knowledge, it is the most comprehensive study to date that investigates the important question of what effect does a failed LISS have on subsequent fusion outcomes?
+However, to the best of our knowledge, it is the most comprehensive study to date that investigates the important question of what effect a failed LISS has on subsequent fusion outcomes.